Ficool

 Warm tea.
 Jasmine.
 It soothed my throat.

 Curiously, I opened the windows, and snow fell endlessly.
 I leaned my weight against the wall, staring out at the white hills, then lifted a hand into the cold.
-My bones immediately ached.
+What is going on?

 A creak of the door broke my trance.
-In came an older woman followed by two younger girls, maids it seemed.
+In came an older woman followed by two younger girls.
+Maids, it seemed.
 "Good morning, Miss.
 I have prepared a warm bath for you alre- Miss!
 Goodness, please stop exposing yourself to the cold.
 You'll get sick!"
-The older woman rushed toward me, a blur of white dress filled my vision before she quickly shut the windows.
+The older woman rushed toward me, and a blur of white dress filled my vision before she quickly shutted the windows.

-"Let's warm you up," she quickly pulled me to the bed and proceeded to pull the gown and undergarment off of me.
+"Let's warm you up," she proceeded to pull the gown and undergarment off of me.
 I avoided looking into her eyes and moved to the motion she desired, too weak to resist.
 What was the worst that can happen?
 The worst already came.

 "Miss," her voice choked, "Master and my Lady would feel pain in the afterlife if they knew you were suffering too.
 Please don't get hurt, don't get sick..."
-She continued speaking, but my mind was focused on this voice, familiar yet locked away like a hidden box in the back of my thoughts.
-Hesitant, I slowly lifted my head to see.
+She was speaking, but my mind focused on the voice instead—familiar, yet not, locked away in a hidden box in the back of my memories.
+Hesitantly, I slowly lifted my head.

 Nanny?

-Shock dominated my body, so I averted my eyes again.
+I averted my eyes again.
+Why was Nanny here?

 Nanny Gu had been my mother's maid before Uncle sent her back to her hometown after my parents died.
-Why is she here?
+Why was she here?
 My vision grew blurry with running thoughts.
-What am I doing home?
-In my childhood room?
-Is this real?
+This wasn't real.
+In my childhood home?
+Room?
 How did they give back my eyes, ears, my tongue, myvoice?
-Is she going to come in and take it away again?
-Do I run or wait?
+How was that possible?
+Was she going to come in and take it away again?

 I felt the tightness rise within my chest.
 An all too familiar feeling of constant panic.
-Dear God, why won't you let me die in peace already.
+Dear God, why didn't you let me die already.
 Why play this cruel game?

 "Miss?"
 The warmth of Nanny's arms wrapped around me.
 "Please don't cry anymore," her voice trembled.

-I don't know what is real and what isn't anymore.
+I didn't know what was real and what wasn't anymore.

 Nanny pulled me out from the hug and softly brushed her thumb across my cheeks.
-I could only stare at her blankly as my vision recovered from the blur of tears.
+I could only stare at her blankly as my vision recovered from the blur.

 "Come, let's make you the prettiest girl for your parents."
 My parents?
 My curiosity was interrupted when she carried me into a large bath.
-Heat stung against my skin, but my limbs went soft, surrendering to the warmth.
-It felt almost too good to be real.
+My limbs immediately went soft, surrendering to the warmth.
+This was too good to be real, but I relished it anyways.

 My arm loosely floated besides me, then to the front—my hands...they're young?